learnk8s/learnk8s.io/README.md

 If the above fails, then no image will be shown on top of the Author's name.

+### Post Excerpt

+You can specify the article's excerpt to be displayed in the article list page by adding and setting the front-matter property:

+`excerpt: "Your brief description"`

+Please check how it looks and fits on the page once set.

 ## Checking your writing